Foam Concrete is an ideal construction material for Dome houses.

 The Dome shape is the “strongest” / resilient shape of all forms.
 The ideal dome shape transfers all forces placed upon it as a pressure force.
 When we build a house in this shape, we have to compromise on this of course by putting doors and windows in it.
 But, it is still a good starting point.

 Below are some photos of a Dome house in Wellington, New Zealand that was build in the 1970’s.
-It is not made from foamed concrete, but it illustrates the possibilities.
+It is made from “Ferro Cement”, but it illustrates the possibilities.

 Some additional information